ggxchain/ggxnode/README.md

-# 🛠🚧🏗 Under Construction 🛠🚧🏗

 ## Node set-up

 ### Dependencies

-The following dependencies are required to run the project:
+The following dependencies are required to run the node:

+* rust
+* build-essential
+* protobuf-compiler
+* libclang-dev

+In order to compile WASM contracts you need additional dependencies:
-* rust, wasm32-unknown-unknown target
+* wasm32-unknown-unknown target
-* protobuf
 * dylint

 #### Ubuntu example